mohitjain/mohitjain/_posts/2013-04-05-how-to-use-git-flow-in-your-projects.markdown

 {% endhighlight %}

-It will promt you something like this:
+It will prompt you something like this:

 {% highlight ruby %}